 Franz Schreker Die Gezeichneten (Martuccia)

-Igor Stravinsky Oedipus Rex (Iokaste), The Rake’s Progress (Baba the Turk*)
+Igor Strawinsky Oedipus Rex (Iokaste), The Rake’s Progress (Baba the Turk*)

 Tan Dun Marco Polo (Marco)

-Giuseppe Verdi Aida (Amneris), Otello (Emilia), Rigoletto (Maddalena)
+Giuseppe Verdi Aida (Amneris), Il Trovatore (Azucena*), Otello (Emilia), Rigoletto (Maddalena)

 Gottfried von Einem Jesu Hochzeit (Maria)